-RIM employee pens open letter detailing the company's issues and how to address them [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+RIM employee pens open letter detailing the company's issues and how to address them [UPDATED]Alex Wagner - Editorial Director of News and Content

 If you haven't heard by now, BlackBerry manufacturer Research In Motion has hit a bit of a rough patch as of late.
 The company's been losing market share to Apple and Google and the PlayBook hasn't been selling like hotcakes.
 Some feel that a shakeup at the CEO level is what RIM needs to turn things around, but today a letter allegedly from one of the company's high-level executives has emerged with suggestions on what the ailing BlackBerry maker needs to do to improve its situation.
 Some of the exec's proposed changes include:

 - More focus on the user experience: "Let’s obsess about what is best for the end user.
 We often make product decisions based on strategic alignment, partner requests or even legal advice — the end user doesn’t care.
 We simply have to admit that Apple is nailing this and it is one of the reasons they have people lining up overnight at stores around the world, and products sold out for months."

 - Focus on a smaller number of projects to aid in releasing more complete, user-friendly devices: "On that note, we simply must stop shipping incomplete products that aren’t ready for the end user.
 It is hurting our brand tremendously.
 It takes guts to not allow a product to launch that may be 90% ready with a quarter end in sight, but it will pay off in the long term."

 - Court developers in order to bring better apps to the platform

 - Create a better, more engaging marketing campaign: "25 million iPad users don’t care that it doesn’t have Flash or true multitasking, so why make that a focus in our campaigns?
 I’ll answer that for you: it’s because that’s all that differentiates our products and its lazy marketing."